Chile Temporary Residency Visas [2025]

 WARNING

 The investor visa requires USD 500,000 investment in Chile, so it is not for everyone.
+It can also be granted to foreign companies with a Chilean branch, which need to send employees to Chile.
 If you are an entrepreneur or a small investor, other visa categories might be more useful.
-Contact us for more information.

 Temporary visa for pregnant women and foreigners undertaking a medical treatment